Fall Protection for Workers

-- Provide specific training on the aforementioned fall protection program.
+- Provide specific training on the fall protection program.

-- Evaluation of the program’s overall effectiveness in order to gauge whether or not any specific changes will be made.
+- Evaluation of the program’s overall effectiveness to gauge specific changes needed.

-In addition, employers must continually assess the workplace in order to ensure that the structures have enough structural integrity to support workers.
-This measure includes the proper construction and installation of all support structures, the supervision of employees, implementation of fall protection systems, and the assurance that workers are all properly trained.
+Besides, employers must continually assess the workplace to ensure that the structures have enough structural integrity to support workers.
+This measure includes the proper construction and installation of all support structures, the supervision of employees, implementation of fall protection systems, and the assurance that workers are all adequately trained.

-When there is an unprotected side, wall or floor opening it is encouraged that employers use one of the following in order to offer additional protection:
+When there is an unprotected side, wall, or floor opening it is encouraged that employers use one of the following to offer additional protection:

 - Safety Nets